María de los Ángeles Pineda Villa: Iguala disappearances, investigation and arrest

 On September 26, 2014, around 100 male student teachers from the Ayotzinapa Rural Teachers' College travelled by bus through the town of Iguala on their way to a demonstration in Mexico City.
 That night, municipal police in Iguala confronted the students and opened fire against them.
 Three students and three by-standers were killed and 43 students were forcibly disappeared.

 Pineda Villa and her husband fled hours after the reported abductions.

-On September 28, 2014, Guerrero State’s Attorney General opened an investigation into the mass kidnapping and killings and Iguala authorities arrested 22 local police officers, naming the Guerreros Unidos responsible for the crimes.
+On September 28, 2014, Guerrero's State Attorney General opened an investigation into the mass kidnapping and killings and Iguala authorities arrested 22 local police officers, naming the Guerreros Unidos responsible for the crimes.

-On October 1, 2014, María Pineda Villa and her husband went into hiding.
+On October 1, 2014, Pineda Villa and her husband went into hiding.

-On October 17, 2014, Mexico's Attorney General Murillo announced the arrest of who he deemed the "supreme leader" of the Guerreros Unidos cartel, Sidronio Casarrubias Salgado.
-In his interrogation, Casarrubias told authorities that Maria Pineda ordered the Guerreros Unidos to "make an example" of the missing students and identified her as the leader of the local police and the gang's highest-ranking member in government.
+On October 17, 2014, federal Attorney General Murillo announced the arrest of who he deemed the "supreme leader" of the Guerreros Unidos cartel, Sidronio Casarrubias Salgado.
+In his interrogation, Casarrubias told authorities that Pineda Villa ordered the Guerreros Unidos to "make an example" of the missing students and identified her as the leader of the local police and the gang's highest-ranking member in government.
 On October 23, 2014, Governor Aguirre resigned.

-On November 4, 2014, María Pineda Villa and her husband were arrested in Mexico City.
+On November 4, 2014, Pineda Villa and her husband were arrested in Mexico City.

-On January 5, 2015, María Pineda Villa was transferred from house arrest to the maximum security prison of "El Rincon"in Tepic, Nayarit.
+On January 5, 2015, Pineda Villa was transferred from house arrest to the "El Rincón" maximum security prison in Tepic, Nayarit.
 In January 2015 she was charged with federal crimes of organized crime and conducting operations with illicit funds.